filecoin-project/FIPs/FIPS/fip-solstice.md

 **Client incentives:** clients gain access to subsidised, verifiable, real-time deal infrastructure without waiting for datacap allocation.

-**SP incentives:** all SPs see their direct block-reward income reduced by the non-consensus share (1 − w1).
+**SP incentives:** all PoRep SPs see their direct block-reward income reduced by the non-consensus share (1 − w1).
 SPs who serve clients recover this through deal payments; SPs who do not see a permanent reduction (the intended outcome).